graphql/graphql-spec/spec/Section 3 -- Type System.md

 an original schema.
 For example, this might be used by a GraphQL service which adds additional operation types, or additional directives to an existing schema.

+**Schema Validation**

+Schema extensions have the potential to be invalid if incorrectly defined.

+1. The Schema must already be defined.
+2. Any directives provided must not already apply to the original Schema.

 ## Descriptions